sa6mwa/obaf/OBAF.md

 clearly articulated purpose.
 Clarifying *why* each outcome matters helps ensure alignment across teams, guides prioritization, and connects day-to-day work to broader organizational goals.

+In defining and pursuing outcomes, teams should explicitly consider which quality attributes are critical to achieving the desired change.
+These attributes—such as security, suitability, usability, reliability, maintainability, compatibility, or deployment efficiency—must be treated as part of the outcome, not as secondary requirements.
+Quality attributes should be framed as hypotheses to test, measured as part of delivery, and evaluated through direct feedback and evidence, not assumed as implicit side effects of feature development.

 Teams should be cross-functional, capable of discovery and delivery, and given end-to-end responsibility for their outcomes.